justinhj/astar-algorithm-cpp/README.md

 Summary
 -------

-This code is an efficient implementation in C++ of the A* algorithm.
+This code is an efficient implementation in C++ and C# of the A* algorithm.
 It accompanies the A* tutorial on this site: http://www.heyes-jones.com/astar.html

+Thank you @ScaryG for the C# port.
+This should work on Unity as well as the .net or mono platforms.

-The code has been used in several popular video games including THQ's "Company of Heroes", Activision's "Gun" as well as in the popular game prototyping engine Angel. http://code.google.com/p/angel-engine/
+The CPP code has been used in several popular video games including THQ's "Company of Heroes", Activision's "Gun" as well as in the popular game prototyping engine Angel. http://code.google.com/p/angel-engine/

 It has also used in many University assignments and projects.